appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 #### Enable SSL Passthrough

-The Ingress object named `kvs` for the Appcircle server requires SSL passthrough to allow Appcircle runners to securely connect to the `kvs` service running within the Kubernetes cluster.
+The Ingress object named `kvs` for the Appcircle server, registered as part of [Appcircle domains](#domain-name), requires SSL passthrough to allow Appcircle runners to securely connect to the `kvs` service running within the Kubernetes cluster.

 Enabling the SSL passthrough depends on the Ingress controller that is used in the Kubernetes cluster.
 For example: